Milad-Akarie/injectable/README.md

       injectable_generator:injectable_builder:
         options:
           auto_register: true
-          # auto register any class with a name matches the given pattern
+          # auto registers any class with a name matches the given pattern
           class_name_pattern:
             "Service$|Repository$|Bloc$"
-            # auto register any class inside a file with a
+            # auto registers any class inside a file with a
             # name matches the given pattern
           file_name_pattern: "_service$|_repository$|_bloc$"
 ```